dtzxporter/DTZxPorterLanding/_tools/hunter.md

 > **NOTE:** This tool only exports assets as-is, without attempting to link models to their materials, and materials to their images.
 The game uses complex scene graphs which would require too much effort to automate, however, most of a model's textures have similar names to each other.
 It's very easy to locate the textures for a model yourself.

+> **NOTE:** There is no need to open the `sdf_streaming` toc file, as it only references assets in the main toc file.

 ## 📌 Versioning:
 - 1.00 - Initial Release.
 - 1.50 - New GUI.
 More model format support v9-17 and uv fixes.
 New image format support.
 Avatar Frontiers of Pandora game support.
 - 1.51 - Fixed sRGB detection for some image formats.
 Support R8G8B8.
 - 1.52 - Fix weights for some models with a lot of bones.
 - 1.53 - Loading and export performance improvements.
 Placeholder detection for locales.
 - 1.54 - Even faster loading performance.
-Fix crash on `stf_streaming` toc files from TD2.
+Fix crash on `sdf_streaming` toc files from TD2.
 Specify avatar in load dialog.
 - 1.55 - Fix issue with some rawfiles not exporting in TD2/Avatar (they were encrypted).
 Label reference models as placeholder.
 - 1.56 - Support BC5 and more sRGB/SNORM formats for images.
 - 1.57 - Fixed weights for some complex models.